akka/akka/akka-docs/pending/serialization-scala.rst

     }
   }

-You can also specify a custom ClassLoader while using SJSON serializer:
+You can also specify a custom ClassLoader while using the SJSON serializer:

 .. code-block:: scala